 With tick and mosquito-borne diseases on the rise in CT, tick control services are becoming increasingly necessary.
 Luckily, Tick Control, LLC takes tick spraying seriously and our specialists are dedicated to protecting your family from deer ticks, dog ticks, the risks of Lyme disease.

-We spray commercial-grade pesticides with your family's safety in mind and tailor a tick removal plan to match your specific needs as an initial first step.
+We spray commercial-grade tick pesticides with your family's safety in mind and tailor a tick removal plan to match your specific needs.
 We understand that ensuring safe and effective tick control is important to your health and, for that reason, all of our technicians are properly trained, and possess extensive knowledge and up-to-date certifications.
 We deliver quality products, offer natural pesticides upon request, and maintain properly calibrated tick spraying equipment at all times.

-TICK CONTROL, LLC IS AMONG THE MOST RELIABLE TICK CONTROL COMPANIES SERVICING THE STATE OF CONNECTICUT.
+TICK CONTROL, LLC IS AMONG THE BEST TICK CONTROL COMPANIES SERVICING THE STATE OF CONNECTICUT.

 We are tick spraying specialists who know exactly how to get rid of ticks on your property.
+We offer the very best yard treatment for ticks.
 Our business was founded on the dedication to making your health and safety our top priority.
 If you're serious about preventing ticks, there is no match for Tick Control, LLC.

 HAVE A TICK INFESTATION IN YOUR YARD?

 We can help!
-Deer ticks and dog tick are no match for our highly-trained professionals.
+Deer tick and dog tick infestations in house and yard are no match for our highly-trained professionals.
 We offer the safest, most thorough and effective service money can buy.
 We use only quality name-brand tick control products paired with commercial high-pressure tick sprayers.
 The end result is protection at every inch of your backyard.

 IS THERE TICK CONTROL NEAR ME?